MichaelSolati/typeform-lob/README.md

 ### Step 2.
 Use Firebase to Handle a Webhook

 After you create your form, the next step is processing submissions.
-A [Firebase Cloud Function](https://firebase.google.com/products/functions) allows you to handle submissions.
+This [Firebase Cloud Function](https://firebase.google.com/products/functions) allows you to handle submissions and will serve as the endpoint that Typeform will send a POST request on form submission.

 ```Typescript
 import * as express from 'express';